Do you tremble when you hear your boss’ voice? Do you dislike starting your workday by logging on to the computer or traveling to the office?

 Backstabbing is when someone talks behind another person’s back.
 This can include things like gossiping, spreading rumors, and talking badly about someone to others.

-How to deal with a toxic workplace?
+How to deal with toxic office environment?

 If you’re experiencing workplace toxicity, there are several things you can do to address the issue.